Singapore energy-saving firm wins S$45m KKR investment

 It has also pumped S$200 million into PropertyGuru Pte, the region's biggest real estate portal, and took a stake in Philippine technology firm Voyager Innovations Inc.

-"We hope that this momentum of investing will be the new normal for KKR in South-east Asia," KKR's Shastry said.
+"We hope that this momentum of investing will be the new normal for KKR in South-east Asia," KKR's Mr Shastry added.
 "We're at the beginning of a very interesting time for innovation" in the region.
+BLOOMBERG